Introduction: How to Build a Modern Dresser - With Few Tools

 - Next time I will use the router I got - and things will look nicer.

 Most importantly, I learned many months later.
-I adore this dresser.
-Initially I was hard on myself about dumb imperfections.
-I love everything about it.
+I really love this dresser.
+Initially I was hard on myself about imperfections.
 I learned a ton and can't wait to do more woodworking.
-Right now it's about 15 degrees out in my state, so I need to wait till it gets a bit warmer out for the next project.
-Thank you guys for reading!

 Runner Up in the